snap-stanford/ogb-web/_docs/datasets/graphprop.md

 ### Datasets `ogbg-molhiv` ([Leaderboard](../leader_graphprop/#ogbg-molhiv)) and `ogbg-molpcba` ([Leaderboard](../leader_graphprop/#ogbg-molpcba)):

+**Graph:**

-**Graph:** `ogbg-molhiv` and `ogbg-molpcba` are two molecular property prediction datasets of different sizes: `ogbg-molhiv` (small) and `ogbg-molpcba` (medium).
+The datasets `ogbg-molhiv` and `ogbg-molpcba` are two molecular property prediction datasets of different sizes: `ogbg-molhiv` (small) and `ogbg-molpcba` (medium).
 They are adopted from the MoleculeNet [1], and are among the largest of the MoleculeNet datasets.
 All the molecules are pre-processed using RDKit [2].
 Each graph represents a molecule, where nodes are atoms, and edges are chemical bonds.
-Input node features are 9-dimensional, containing atomic number, chirality, and other additional atom features.
-Input edge features are 3-dimensional, containing bond type, bond stereochemistry, and one additional feature indicating whether the bond is conjugated or not.
+Input node features are 9-dimensional, containing atomic number and chirality, as well as other additional atom features such as formal charge and whether the atom is in the ring or not.
 The full description of the features is provided in [code](https://github.com/snap-stanford/ogb/blob/master/ogb/utils/features.py).
 The script to convert the SMILES string [3] to the above graph object can be found [here](https://github.com/snap-stanford/ogb/blob/master/examples/graphproppred/mol/smiles2graph.py).
 Note that the script requires [RDkit](https://www.rdkit.org/docs/GettingStartedInPython.html) to be installed.
 The script can be used to pre-process external molecule datasets so that those datasets share the same input feature space as the OGB molecule datasets.
 This is particularly useful for pre-training graph models, which has great potential to significantly increase generalization performance on the (*downstream*) OGB datasets [4].